11 Best Things to Do in the Hood River Fruit Loop

 Let’s face it, the Fruit Loop is first and foremost about the fruit.
 While you can buy fruit pre-picked, there is something special about collecting it straight from the tree.
 Picking your own fruit also tends to be cheaper than buying pre-picked fruit, which I appreciate since I eat an amount of fruit during the summer that could easily be called absurd.

 There are tons of U-pick fruit, flower, and vegetable options in the Fruit Loop depending on the season.
-The exact timing of fruit seasons vary year to year based on weather, so if you are looking for something specific, make sure to check out the Fruit Loop’s website or orchard social media pages for updates.
+The exact timing of fruit seasons varies year to year based on the weather, so if you are looking for something specific, make sure to check out the Fruit Loop’s website or orchard social media pages for updates.
 If your timing is right, there is plenty to look forward to, including:

 • Strawberries (June)